vippsas/vipps-login-api/vipps-login-api-faq.md

 Then you can add the redirect URIs you need:
 1. Enter the URI.
 It must be _exactly_ the same URI that you use when making API requests.
-Remember if t he actual URI specified with `redirect_uri` in the API requests will have a trailing slash `/` or not.
+Remember if the actual URI specified with `redirect_uri` in the API requests will have a trailing slash `/` or not.
 2. Click "Add URI" for the one or more URIs you are adding.
 3. Click "Save" to save all the URIs you have added.